 Q. Once I edit an existing role to a new role, do they just use the same login information?

 A. Once a role is edited, the user of that role will receive an email message prompting them to choose a new password.
-The old password will no longer work but the login email will remain the same.
+The login email will remain the same.